 A postal scam is a letter sent with the sole intention of gaining money through deception.
 Scammers grab your attention by saying that you’ve won a fantastic prize or have been chosen to take part in a great money making scheme.
 Perhaps there is a ‘secret’ deal that can make you rich, or a clairvoyant who can stop bad luck and direct good luck towards you.
 Or they might even resort to threats.

 The bottom line is that, once they’ve captured your attention, they will ask you to send money or personal details.
 With these details they can do all sorts of things.
-Read about some of the most common post scams here.
+Read about some of the most common postal scams below.

 How big is the problem?

-The National Trading Standards Scams team estimate postal scams could be netting criminals worldwide up to £10 billion a year.
+The National Trading Standards Scams team estimate postal scams could be netting criminals worldwide up to £10bn a year.
 It’s estimated that 70% of all scam losses come from postal scams.

 As the techniques that scammers use get more sophisticated, it can be difficult to spot the difference between scam mail, junk mail and offers from legitimate companies.